-- nohup (optional) is a POSIX command to ignore the HUP (hangup) signal so that the proxy process is not terminated automatically if the command process is later terminated. - C sets up compression. - N suppresses any command execution once established. - D 8157 sets up the SOCKS 5 proxy on the port.
-(The port number 8157 in this example is arbitrary, but must match the port number you specify in your browser configuration in the next step.) - & (optional) causes the SSH connection to run as an operating system backup process, independent of the command shell.
+- nohup (optional) is a POSIX command to ignore the HUP (hangup) signal so that the proxy process is not terminated automatically if the terminal process is later terminated. - your-key-file.pem is the private key you used to create the EC2 instance where Cloudera Director is running. - C sets up compression. - N suppresses any command execution once established. - D 8157 sets up the SOCKS 5 proxy on the port.
+(The port number 8157 in this example is arbitrary, but must match the port number you specify in your browser configuration in the next step.) - ec2-user is the AMI username for the EC2 instance where Cloudera Director is running.
+The AMI username can be found in the details for the instance displayed in the AWS Management Console on the Instances page under the Usage Instructions tab. - instance_running_director_server is the private IP address of the EC2 instance running Cloudera Director server, if your networking configuration provides access to it, or its public IP address if not. - & (optional) causes the SSH connection to run as an operating system background process, independent of the command shell.
 (Without the &, you would leave your terminal open while the proxy server is running and use another terminal window to issue other commands.)